xqemu/xqemu.com/docs/getting-started.md

 !!! important
     After installing MSYS2, you'll need to open **MSYS2 MinGW 64-bit** to perform building.
 Otherwise, you may see build failures for cc.exe.
-    Please make sure to not have any whitesspace in your build path or it will cause build errors.
-    E.g: `C:\Users\User Name\xqemu\build.sh` will not work.

 Once MSYS2 has been installed, install all of the necessary packages by running: